 All hockey sharpening - $10.00

 3/8", 7/16", 1/2", 9/16", 5/8", 11/16", 3/4", 7/8" 1"

 Question: How often should I get my skates sharpened?

 Answer: To simplify this answer, we suggest most hockey players should have their skates sharpened after 6-8 hours of skating.
-For competitive figure skaters we suggest sharpening after 25-35 hours of skating.
 That said, sharpening comes down to a matter of preference.
 Some skaters are very hard on their edges and need them sharpened more frequently.
 Unfortunately, blade damage can occur at any time and is often unavoidable.
 For example, stepping on debris while walking on the ice, skating on rough ice or hitting another blade can damage edges and cause your blades to need sharpening.
 Blade quality comes into play as well.
 High quality skate blades hold an edge for a longer period of time due to their hardness level and material quality.
 To prolong your edge life, we suggest using skate guards to protect your blades, diligently clean and dry your blades after skating and be as careful as possible while walking in change rooms and hallways to reduce the likelihood of stepping on something that could damage your edges.

 Question: What are my skate sharpening options?